J0nGragg/ND_Term4Group/Behavioral_DataScience/README.txt

-This is a project for Behvariol Data Science
+This is a project for Behavioral Data Science